larntz/lemmy-directory/content/community/lemmy.sdf.org/photography.md

 ## Description

 <blockquote class="description">
 All things photography.
 Discuss and share photos including digital and film.<br><br>Please provide as much detail as possible about the process of obtaining the photograph.
-Including where, when and the camera!
+Including where, when and the camera!<br><br>It can also be helpful to know about any post-processing.<br><br>Subscribe to:<br>!photography@lemmy.sdf.org
 </blockquote>